piccolbo/piccolbo.github.io/_posts/2018-03-08-a-simple-loss-function-for-multi-task-learning-with-keras-implementation.markdown

 solution we can train in the multitask case with no increase in complexity and by simply implementing this new loss function.
 And that's exactly what we are going to do in the next post (link will appear in the footer on the right), together with a couple of experiments.
 Stay tuned.

+Update: Thanks to João Paulo Lima for pointing out an error in the math.
+Luckily it doesn't affect the final expression.
+It has now been corrected in the main text.